alabsi91/zod-args-parser/README.md

   },
 ]);

-// Create the CLI schema
+// Create the CLI program schema
 // This will be used when no subcommands are run const cliSchema = createCli({
   cliName: "my-cli",